vulcanize/vulcanizedb/README.md

         - `eth_event` indicates the transformer works with the [event watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/compose_and_execute/libraries/shared/watcher/event_watcher.go) that fetches event logs from an ETH node
     - `migrations` is the relative path from `repository` to the db migrations directory for the transformer

-Note: If any of the imported transformers need additional config variables do not forget to include those as well
+- Note: If any of the imported transformers need additional config variables those need to be included as well

-This information is used to write and build a go plugin with a transformer set composed from the transformer imports specified in the config file
+This information is used to write and build a Go plugin which exports the configured transformers.
-This plugin is loaded and the set of transformer initializers is exported from it and loaded into and executed over by the appropriate watcher
+These transformers are loaded onto their specified watchers and executed.

 Transformers of different types can be run together in the same command using a single config file or in separate instances using different config files

-The general structure of a plugin .go file, and what we would see with the above config is shown below
+The general structure of a plugin .go file, and what we would see built with the above config is shown below

 ```go
 package main